 What is addiction?

-Addiction is the fact or condition of being addicted to particular substance or activity.
+Addiction is the fact or condition of being addicted to a particular substance or activity.
 Addiction can be applied to practically anything whether it's a drug, alcohol, gambling, love, sex, coffee, cigarettes, exercise, porn, food, music, movies, material things or even money.

 According to the medical world, it is a chronic medical disease that is treatable and it involves complex interactions among brain circuits, genetics, the environment, and an individual’s life experiences.
 It is the use substances or engagement in behaviors that become compulsive and repetitious despite the harmful consequences in which one becomes an addict and has an addiction.